huangli712/Flink/docs/src/intro.md

 ## Welcome

-*Flink* is a fortran utility library.
+*Flink* is a Fortran utility library.
 It provides some useful features with which you can develop your scientific computation codes quickly.
-Actually, almost all of my fortran codes depend on the *Flink* library.
+Actually, almost all of my Fortran codes depend on the *Flink* library.
 They are

 * [iQIST](https://github.com/huangli712/iqist)
 * [Dyson](https://github.com/huangli712/dyson)
 * And so on...

+!!! note *Flink* obeys the Fortran 2003 standard.

 ## Features